-We will start by creating and deploying a pretty simple application using seam-gen. Then we'll show you how easy it is to use seam-gen and Hibernate Tools to reverse engineer a database schema into a functional CRUD application. seam-gen will create JPA entity beans, Seam Application Framework components and JSF views for you.
+We will start by creating and deploying a pretty simple application using seam-gen. Then we'll show you how easy it is to use seam-gen and Hibernate Tools to reverse engineer a database schema into a functional CRUD application. seam-gen will create JPA entity beans,

+Seam Application Framework components and JSF views for you.
 We will also add Seam security using Drools.

 This tutorial uses MySQL (but of course you could use any database, altering the SQL and datasources as appropriate); install, configure and run MySQL, then create a database with some sample data.
-Don't forget to also download the mysql-connector-java-x.jar for jdbc support.
-When setting up Seam security this tutorial will assume there is a table named user with columns
+Don't forget to also download the mysql-connector-java-X.jar for jdbc support.
+When setting up Seam security this tutorial will assume there is a table named User with columns username and password with at least one entry.
+Beyond that you can set up any type of sample data and tables you would like.

-32.4.1.
+33.4.1.
 Generating a basic seam-gen application